Turner homers again as Nationals beat White Sox 12-1

 Nationals: LHP Patrick Corbin (5-4, 3.59 ERA) tries to bounce back after getting pounded in back-to-back losses to Cincinnati and San Diego.
 He allowed a combined 13 runs — nine earned — in 7 2/3 innings.

-White Sox: LHP Manny Bañuelos (3-4, 7.36 ERA) makes his first start since beating Cleveland on May 30.
+White Sox: LHP Manny Banuelos (3-4, 7.36 ERA) makes his first start since beating Cleveland on May 30.
 He lost his previous four outings.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP-Sports